Effectiveness of Text, Acoustic, and Lattice-based representations in Spoken Language Understanding tasks: Introduction

-Despite the promising results of the different approaches described above, there still exists a gap between the demonstrated capability of such systems and the requirements of an industrial application, such as generalized voice assistant.
-For instance, end-to-end approaches mostly focus on databases with limited semantic complexity and structural diversity~\cite{mckenna2020semantic}.
+Overall, despite the promising results, there still exists a gap between the demonstrated capability of SLU systems and the requirements of an industrial application, e.g., a generalized voice assistant.
+For instance, E2E approaches mostly focus on databases with limited semantic complexity and structural diversity~\cite{mckenna2020semantic}.
 Additionally, most of the current benchmarks on SLU are widely saturated, where the obtained performances (F1-scores) are near perfect.
 Examples of such cases are results reported on ATIS~\cite{hemphill1990atis}, Fluent Speech Commands~\cite{Lugosch2019}, or SNIPS~\cite{coucke2018snips} datasets.
-Hence, in order to validate the robustness of recent SLU approaches under a more realistic scenario, it becomes a necessity to focus on SLU tasks that incorporate more complex semantics and a large number of intent classes and slots.
+Hence, in order to validate the robustness of recent SLU approaches under a more realistic scenario, it becomes necessary to focus on SLU tasks that incorporate more complex semantics and numerous intent classes and slots.
 To the best of our knowledge, such benchmarking, comparing the wide variety of SLU approaches, has not been performed recently.

 In this paper, we present an extensive analysis of different SLU techniques, ranging from pure text-based alternatives to methods that are able to process richer forms of ASR outputs.
-Overall, our work has three salient features: \textit{(1)} we evaluate and compare under the same circumstances four big families of SLU approaches, namely: text-based, end-to-end, multimodal and lattice-based, \textit{(2)} our performed evaluation is done considering a more realistic scenario, i.e., where no access to manual transcriptions exists, but instead, ASR transcripts are given as input to the SLU systems, and \textit{(3)} we describe several inconsistencies found in the SLURP~\cite{bastianelli2020slurp} dataset, one of the most challenging test beds for SLU systems.
+Overall, our work has three salient features: \textit{(1)} we evaluate and compare under the same circumstances four big families of SLU approaches, namely: text-based, lattice-based, multimodal, and end-to-end, \textit{(2)} our performed evaluation is done considering a more realistic scenario, i.e., where no access to manual transcriptions exists, but instead, ASR transcripts are given as input to the SLU systems, and \textit{(3)} we describe several inconsistencies found in the SLURP~\cite{bastianelli2020slurp} dataset, one of the most challenging test beds for SLU systems.\footnote{Our code is publicly available: \url{https://github.com/idiap/slu_representations}}